venturadan/startup/notes.md

 17. Tools like Pingdom will test your performance across the global network
 18. Throttling in the dev tools lets you simulate "realistic"/slow conditions

+#Week14
+1. Kahoot review (should I do this?)
+	1. What kinds of questions are best for these exams?
+2. Demo day (should I do this?)
+	1. What are the criteria to use for judging who gets in?
+	2. How do you get everyone to show up and listen/vote?
+Why should they care?
+	3. How many to let in?
+	4. How much to reward?
+	5. Do it online instead so everyone can participate?
+Save time?

 ## Instruction question/notes (why isn't this and below bold in the raw text, but those above are?)
 1. AWS
 	- what is TLD (for click server)?